- Search The Registry

 - Teacher’s Forum

 *The origin of the Merikins is celebrated on this date in 1814.
 They were African expatriates of the War of 1812, freed Black slaves who fought for the British against the American colonies.

 During the American Revolution, the British recruited freed Black slaves.
 After that war, they were settled in colonies of British Empire including Canada, Jamaica and the Bahamas.
-During the War of 1812, there was a similar policy and six companies of freed Black slaves were enlisted into a Corps of Colonial Marines along the Atlantic coast, from Chesapeake Bay to Georgia.
+During the War of 1812, there was a similar policy and six companies of freed Black slaves were enlisted into the Corps of Colonial Marines along the Atlantic coast, from Chesapeake Bay to Georgia.
 After post-war service in Bermuda these recruits were established as a community in the south of Trinidad between 1815–16.

 On the above date, Vice Admiral Sir Alexander Cochrane, on taking over the command of British forces on the North America station issued a proclamation offering them a choice of enlistment or resettlement: “All who may be disposed to emigrate from the UNITED STATES will, with their Families, be received on board His Majesty's Ships or Vessels of War, or at the Military Posts that may be established, upon or near the Coast of the UNITED STATES, when they will have their choice of either entering into His Majesty’s Sea or Land Forces, or of being sent as FREE Settlers to the British Possessions in North America or the West Indies, where they will meet with due encouragement...”